Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Comparison with the algorithms for the max-linear model and for Gaussian processes with transformed marginals

 Furthermore, let $n= 4$, $\bt = (-2,-1,1,2)$ and $t_0=0$.
 Figure \ref{fig:condplot} shows two realizations of $Z(\cdot)$, the first one is sampled unconditionally and the second one is based on conditional sampling of the first one.

 The conditional distribution is calculated based on a sample of size $100$ simulated in \texttt{R} \citep{ihaka-gentleman-1996}.
-The performance is measured via $CRPS_{K}$ and $MAE_{K}$ for the methods $PPP$ (conditional sampling via the Poisson point process), $MLM$ (conditional sampling for a max-linear model with $M=5$ and $h=0.1$ using the \texttt{R} package \texttt{maxLinear} \citep{maxlinear-2010}) and $GT$ (conditional sampling via transformation to Gaussian marginals) with $K=1000$ samples.
+The performance is measured via $CRPS_{K}$ and $MAE_{K}$ for the methods $PPP$ (conditional sampling via the Poisson point process), $MLM$ (conditional sampling for a max-linear model with $M=5$ and $h=0.1$ using the \texttt{R} package \texttt{maxLinear} \citep{maxlinear-2010}) and $GPT$ (conditional sampling of a Gaussian process with transformed Fr\'echet marginals) with $K=1000$ samples.
 As already mentioned, the last approach requires the knowledge of the covariance structure of the transformed random field.
 This is assessed by first simulating data from this model on a dense grid repeatedly and then estimating the parameters of a Whittle-Mat\'ern covariance model based on maximum likelihood techniques implemented in the \texttt{R} package \texttt{RandomFields} \citep{randomfields}.

 The parameters are chosen such that of the first and second method have a similar running time.
-However, in general the running time of $PPP$ grows linearly in the number of shape functions and exponentially in the number $n$ of observations, whereas the running time of $MLM$ depends linearly on both $p$ (which is a multiple of the number of shape functions) and $n$ \citep[cf.][]{wang-stoev-2010}.
-The running time of the last method, $GT$, only depends on $n$ and is of order $\OO(n^3)$ as the conditional expectation and variance of the (marginally) Gaussian distribution has to be calculated.
-For the parameters above, $GT$ runs much faster than $PPP$ and $MLM$.
+For these parameters, $GPT$ runs much faster than $PPP$ and $MLM$.
+In general, however, the running times scale differently in the number $n$ of observations as well as in the number of shape functions.
+The running time of $PPP$ grows linearly in the number of shape functions and exponentially in $n$.
+Making use of some conditional independence structure, \citet{wang-stoev-2010} could improve the complexity of their algorithm.
+Thus, the running time of $MLM$ depends linearly on both $p$ (which is a multiple of the number of shape functions) and $n$ as \citet{wang-stoev-2010} report.
+The complexity of the last method, $GPT$, only depends on $n$ and is of order $\OO(n^3)$ as the conditional expectation and variance of the (marginally) Gaussian distribution has to be calculated.

 The results of the simulation study are shown in Table \ref{res}.
 Here, $CRPS_{K}$ and $MAE_{K}$ for $PPP$ can be interpreted as reference values as the first method is exact.
 We note that conditional sampling for max-linear models performs worse than conditional sampling via transformation to Gaussian marginals.